Expected Utility - Explained

-Expected utility is also used as a decision theory to describe the decisions individuals are expected to make under given circumstances, especially in uncertain situations.
-This theory analysis uncertain situations with a bid to identify decisions that can be made in those situations and the possible outcomes of the decisions.
+Expected utility is also used in decision theory to describe the decisions individuals are expected to make under given circumstances.

 A Little More on What is Expected Utility